karel-brinda/rnftools/docs/index.rst

 * **Unix-like operating system** (Linux, MacOS, etc.)
 * **Python 3.2 or higher**

-	* if not installed yet, Anaconda (http://continuum.io/downloads) is a recommended distribution
+	* if not installed yet, Anaconda (http://continuum.io/downloads) is a recommended Python distribution

 * **PIP**

 	* for installation, see https://pip.pypa.io/en/latest/installing.html

 * **SnakeMake** - see http://bitbucket.org/johanneskoester/snakemake/)

 	* it can be usually installed using

 		.. code-block:: bash